immortalmind2016/translation/README.md

   if the input is **Hi, Hello Wrld** and the stored translation text is **Hi, Hello World** So the db query will not return this stored translation text because we missed the **o** letter at input

 ## Near future improvements
-- Using NLP (deeplearning) algorithm instead of this simple one
+- Using NLP (deep learning) algorithm instead of this simple one
 - We can use [Atlas Search](https://www.mongodb.com/docs/atlas/atlas-search/atlas-search-overview/) for faster queries
   - If we decided to use this one we will not need to make our algorithm to check the score, the db will create it for us
 - Add more test cases
+- More integration tests, mocking, and dependency injection to facilitate the testing.
 - Use SendGrid for emails instead of nodemailer
 - Caching for Most frequently used sentences
-- Don't wait the send email request to response to /translation request
+- Don't wait until the send email request to respond to /translation request
-- Authenticate/Authorize the access for the backoffice routes
+- Authenticate/Authorize the access for the back office routes
+- Create a separated layer for data storage (repository/data source layer )
 - Logging
 - Add CI/CD
 - Linting
-- More integration tests (and mocking)
 - Pagination for translations

 ## How to run the project